• Skip to primary navigation

 Caffé Al Bicerin

 As it turns out, Turin is also home to Lavazza coffee.
 So, when two things that originated in one city, chocolate, and espresso, combine in one decadent beverage, you know you are in for a treat.
-This treat is called Bicerin, and there is no better place to indulge in this beverage than at Caffé al Bicerin, founded in 1763.
+This treat is called Bicerin.
+There is no better place to indulge in this beverage than at Caffé al Bicerin, founded in 1763.
 The signature drink consists of espresso, chocolate, and heavy cream layered in a tall glass, and comes with strict instructions not to be mixed!
 The beverage comes with a spoon, but don’t be fooled, its sole purpose is to scoop out anything that remains in the glass.
 Part of a royal snack tradition, Bicerin is taken like an afternoon tea, together with biscuits.
 Except Caffé al Bicerin takes it to the next level by adding a hazelnut chocolate torte topped with a hefty dollop of cream.

 CrèmGlasse

-The next destination on our sweet tour of Turin was CremGlasse, a gelateria where we planned to try proper hazelnut gelato.
+The next destination on our sweet tour of Turin was CremGlasse.
+A gelateria where we planned to try proper hazelnut gelato.
 By proper we mean prepared with local hazelnuts that are certified from Piedmont.
 We wanted to let our palettes register and file this taste into our collection because Piedmont is the home to sustainably grown produce and the Slow Food movement.
 In other words, supreme quality!
 CremGlasse has a few branches, all simply adorable and also serving popular breakfast and brunch options hailing from all over Europe.

 Caffé Pepino

-As we walked around, we stumbled across a spot selling another Turin invention – Pinguino, ice cream on a stick dipped in chocolate.
+As we walked around, we stumbled across a spot selling another Turin invention.
+We discovered Pinguino, ice cream on a stick dipped in chocolate.
 This iconic ice cream can be found throughout the city, but in our opinion, should be enjoyed in the iconic place where it was invented in 1939 – Caffé Pepino.
 Located on the picturesque Piazza del Carignano, Pepino was actually one of the very first gelaterias in Italy, dating back to 1884!
 As for the ice cream, it was, of course, divine.

 Gianduiotto Coffee and Chocolate